karmab/kcli/doc/index.rst

 *python3-pyvmomi*

-Also note that kcli download will only upload OVAS, either from specified urls or gathering them in the case of rhcos/fcos.
+Also note that kcli download will only upload OVAS, either from specified urls or gathering them in the case of rhcos/fcos.If not present, govc binary is downloaded on the fly in */var/tmp* to provide this functionality.

 Fake
 ----